- Parks (A - Z)

 Lion's Head is the peak to the right of Table Mountain when facing it head on and offers a short but popular hike with 360 degree views of the Atlantic seaboard, the City and Table Mountain.
 A popular and new tradition in Cape Town is to hike to the top on full moon.
 But, while this is a memorable experience, it should only be done in groups, and led by someone with experience.

 TMNP has a beach for all preferences.
-If you like to mingle with bronzed beach goers and enjoy a bit of a beach culture, try Llandudno on the Atlantic seaboard.
-However, if you are more of a laidback beach user head south and try out Noordhoek, Kommetjie or Scarborough - all of which are spacious enough to accommodate crowds and are also good for watching the sun set.
+If you are a laidback beach user head south and try out Noordhoek or Scarborough - which are spacious enough to accommodate crowds and are also good for watching the sun set.
+Why not try swimming with the penguins at Boulders Beach?

 The Cape of Good Hope section offers more wild and secluded beaches with the benefit of beaches on both the Atlantic and False Bay sides.

-Be aware that strong rip tides characterise some of our beaches and for the most part life guards are only on duty during high season on the most popular beaches.
-Swimmers should ensure that they are familiar with the area and should exercise caution at all times.
+Be aware that strong rip tides characterise some of our beaches and that there are no life guards on duty on TMNP beaches.
+Swimmers should exercise caution at all times.

-**A level 1 My Activity Permit is required for dog walking.
+**A level 1 My Activity Permit is required for dog walking and a Level 3 My Activity permit for Line Fishing .

 For more information on available beaches please call our marine team: +27(0) 21 786 5656.